kercre123/jank-escape-pod/README.md

 - Take a photo
 - Take a photo of me
 - What's the weather
-	- Placeholder values
+	- Requires API setup
 - What's the weather in <location>
-	- Placeholder values
+	- Requires API setup
 - Im sorry
 - Back up
 - Come here